Robert Durst: 2020 trial

-On September 3, 2019, Windham rejected an attempt by Durst's attorneys to strip the producers of The Jinx of protection under California's journalist shield law by having them declared "government agents".
+On September 3, 2019, Windham rejected an attempt by Durst's attorneys to strip the producers of The Jinx of protection under California's journalist shield law by having them declared "government agents."
 A number of other procedural rulings also went against Durst.
 Lewin set another hearing on discovery and other matters for October 28.
 Additional evidential hearings were held in December 2019 regarding the admissibility of statements Durst made in March 2015 just after his arrest in New Orleans, in an interview with Lewin.

-In a surprise move on December 24, 2019, Durst's lawyers contradicted his previous statements and filed court documents admitting that Durst wrote the "cadaver note".
-In all previous statements Durst consistently had denied writing the note, although the handwriting appeared to be similar to his own as is the misspelling of the word "Beverley" contained in a prior letter to Berman that Durst admitted to authoring.
-During the filming of The Jinx, Durst told the filmmakers that the person who wrote the "cadaver note" was taking a "big risk" because it was something "that only the killer could have written".
-He told his godson, Howard Altman, "The person who wrote the note killed her".
-However, in August 2019, Durst's attorneys also argued, "What the note demonstrates is that the person who mailed it was aware that there was a body at the house, not that the individual murdered Susan Berman".
+In a surprise move on December 24, 2019, Durst's lawyers contradicted his previous statements and filed court documents admitting that Durst wrote the "cadaver note."
+In all previous statements Durst had consistently denied writing the note, although the handwriting appeared to be similar to his own as was the misspelling of the word "Beverley" contained in a prior letter to Berman that Durst admitted to authoring.
+During the filming of The Jinx, Durst told the filmmakers that the person who wrote the "cadaver note" was taking a "big risk" because it was something "that only the killer could have written."
+Durst told his godson, Howard Altman, "The person who wrote the note killed her."
+However, in August 2019, Durst's attorneys also argued, "What the note demonstrates is that the person who mailed it was aware that there was a body at the house, not that the individual murdered Susan Berman."

 On March 2, 2020, Durst appeared in court to begin his trial, which was expected to take several months.
 However, the proceedings were postponed amid the COVID-19 pandemic.
 In June 2020, a motion by the defense for a mistrial because of the delay was denied.
 The following month, Windham ruled that a further delay until April 2021 was necessary due to the pandemic, but he would allow the trial to proceed if Durst agreed to a bench trial, without a jury.
 Durst declined this option and the trial was scheduled to resume on April 12, 2021.
 It was then postponed until May 17, 2021.

 On May 13, 2021, Durst's lawyers filed a motion with the court saying Durst had developed bladder cancer, and moved that the court postpone the trial indefinitely and to release him on bail to receive medical treatment that was currently being provided.
 The motion was denied by the court and the trial resumed on May 17, with Windham questioning jurors about whether they could still remain neutral in the case after a fourteen-month break.
-One of the jurors was dismissed for ignoring court instructions to not follow the trial in the news during the pandemic break.
-While discussing opening statement content, DeGuerin and Lewin engaged in a shouting match and were separated by defense attorney David Chesnoff, and were subsequently admonished by Windham.